ludvigak/FINUFFT.jl/README.md

-Finally, the more involved codes [test/test_nufft.jl](test/test_nufft.jl) and [test/test_cuda.jl](test/test_cuda.jl) tests `dtype=Float64` and `dtype=Float32` precisions for all supported transform types, and can be used as references.
+Finally, the more involved codes [test/test_nufft.jl](test/test_nufft.jl) and [test/test_cuda.jl](test/test_cuda.jl) test `dtype=Float64` and `dtype=Float32` precisions for all supported transform types, and can be used as references.
 The outputs are tested there for mathematical correctness.
 In the 1D type 1 it also tests a vectorized simple, a guru call and a vectorized guru call.